Relation algebras of Sugihara, Belnap, Meyer, and Church: Belnap

-we call {\bf Belnap's relation algebra}.
-From the 1980s onward there has developed an extensive literature in which $\mathfrak\M_0$ is known as the {\bf Point Algebra}, because among its eight relations are the three ways that two points on the real number line can be related to each other: either they are equal ($=$), or the first point is to the left of the second point ($<$), or to the right ($>$).
-For recent work involving the Point Algebra see Bodirsky~\cite{zbMATH06975199}.
+Starting with \cite{Allen1981, Allen1984, Allen1983}, an extensive literature developed in the 1980s in which $\mathfrak\M_0$ is known as the {\bf Point Algebra}, because among its eight relations are the three ways that two points on the rational number line can be related to each other: either they are equal ($=$), or the first point is to the left of the second point ($<$), or to the right ($>$).
+The Point Algebra and similar algebras based on the relationships that hold between various combinations of points and regions are widely used in computer science for spatial and temporal reasoning, and for constraint satisfaction problems.
+Consult \cite{MR1369206}, where references to some of the early work can be found.
+More recent papers that explicitly mention the Point Algebra include \cite{MR2235660, MR2225706, MR3873385, MR2565927, MR2722825, MR1909067, MR2015214, MR3466223, MR1658912, MR2158576, MR2790871, MR1872076, MR3944722, MR3089976, MR1927631}.